Last Updated on

 Living memorials provide a great way to sprinkle this idea of celebrating life into the funeral or memorial service, and also work wonderfully as memorial gifts to send when you can’t make it to the funeral.
 Here are are 11 of our favorite “Living Memorial” ideas to honor a loved one.

-This post may contain affiliate links, in which we may receive a commission should you purchase something we recommend.
+This post contains affiliate links, in which we may receive a commission should you purchase something we recommend.
 See our full dislosure here.

 Living Memorial Ideas for the Service